rodested/secman/README.md

 - Added tests for SecretsManager
 - You can run secman.py from any directory (no import issues when running it), but need to provide full path to the script:
   - $> python <whatever>/<project_folder>/src/secman/secman.py -h

+### stable-0.1.2
+- Reviewed to be launched as module (aka unittest, venv, etc.).
+Required files added
+- Tests modified to work running it as module in the cli (-m)
+- Now can be launched as $>python -m secman ... (include the secman folder in the PYTHONPATH)

 ## References
 [Pytest - Good Integration Practices](https://docs.pytest.org/en/7.1.x/explanation/goodpractices.html)